 How to set up your x-pen:

 Set it up in an area that has water resistant, washable flooring.
 Place it with direct/easy access to the door you plan to take your puppy out of to eliminate.
 You may attach a crate to it or put your crate inside of the x-pen.
 If you don’t want a crate in the pen, I suggest an elevated bed.
 I prefer clip-on dishes to avoid spills.
-If you’re using a litterbox, it can also be placed inside of the x-pen.
+If you’re using an elimination area, it can also be placed inside of the x-pen.
 Be sure to also have some fun toys!

 When will you use your x-pen?

 Throughout the day when you or your puppy needs a break, the x-pen is a great place to put him where he can still play, drink and have wiggle room.
 If you need to be gone for work or errands, it gives your puppy a place to be to stay out of trouble and have access to a potty area.
-For elimination, you may have it attached to your doggie door or you may have a litterbox.
+For elimination, you may have it attached to your doggie door or you may have an indoor elimination area.
 If you’re gone longer than 2 hours, you need to have a potty place.
 You can use a wire crate, or a plastic crate within the pen.
 Or, opt for an elevated bed (CLICK TO SEE).

 How to train using the x-pen:

 Your puppy may holler and complain at first when you put him in the x-pen.
 You may pin sheets up to help him not have visual stimulation outside of the pen.
-It’s very important that you take your puppy out to potty prior to putting him in his pen, even if he has a litterbox.
-The end goal is to no longer use the litterbox, so the more he goes outside instead, the better.
+It’s very important that you take your puppy out to potty prior to putting him in his pen, even if he has an elimination area.
+The end goal is to no longer use the elimination area, so the more he goes outside instead, the better.
 Then put him in and offer something yummy such as Porky Puff or Bully Stick.
 I like to sit in the pen with my puppy for a few minutes during the first few days, just to help him feel safe and comforted.
 Once you do walk away, if he cries and throws a tantrum, you MUST ignore him.
 As soon as he is quiet, reward him by popping over with a treat.
 I often walk by and reward my puppy for sitting quietly.
 After he wakes up, I remove him quickly to go outside and potty.
 If he’s jumping and carrying on when I go to take him out, I stand and wait until he “mands” (see Puppy Culture) before opening the door to the pen.
 I generally pick my puppy up and carry him outside to avoid accidents between the pen and door.

 NOTE: I only give frozen raw marrow bones for crate training, so I use other items for x-pen time, such as a Porky Puff or Bully Stick.
 (NO rawhide)